-I ask the Centre for Human Rights of the United Nations to process this individual complaint according to the Optional Protocol to the International Covenant on Civil and Political Rights of the ICCPR (International Covenant on Civil and Political Rights).
+I ask the Centre for Human Rights of the United Nations to process this individual Human rights complaint (See FactSheet7Rev2) according to the Optional Protocol to the International Covenant on Civil and Political Rights of the ICCPR (International Covenant on Civil and Political Rights).

 I am a citizen of Germany.
 Germany has signed the ICCPR and Optional Protocol including the human right of Freedom of Information including access to documents of public administration.
 The German Parliament has implemented the Covenant into German law published in German law magazine (BGBl.
 1973 II S. 1534)

 More then 110 States worldwide adopted FOI laws.
 In Europe and Central Asia 46 countries covering 98% of the population have adopted FOI laws at national level.
 Bavaria lacks a FOI law, to access public documents of all sectors.
 [This argument has been used in the context of domestic juridical/administrative remedies.
 I have been the victim of many denials of access to public documents and written petitions to 12 German states to adopt access to information laws.
 I appreciate that NGOs support us victims of denials of the human right of access to information and collect provide information about the international development.
 “NGOs play an important role in providing assistance to alleged victims of human rights violations under the Covenant in submitting individual communications to the Committee under the Optional Protocol.”
 (CCPR/C/104/3.Human Rights Committee 104th session New York, 12–30 March 2012.
 The relationship of the Human Rights Committee with nongovernmental organizations) ]

 of the Human Rights Commissioner Thomas Hammarberg about his visit to

 Germany 9. – 11. and 15. – 20.
 October 2006 suggests to add human

 rights to the core curricula in the legal education and practical